-Many veterans realize that, even with the fee, VA home loans are typically the most economical loan type with whichÂ to buy or refinance a home.Click to see today's rates (Mar 24th, 2017)
+Many veterans realize that, even with the fee, VA home loans are typically the most economical loan type with whichÂ to buy or refinance a home.Click to see your VA loan eligibility (Apr 29th, 2017)

 The fees are based on a percentage of the loan amount.
 It's not always the same percentage.
 Fees for home buying range from 1.25 percent and 3.3 percent of the loan amount, and the fee to refinance can vary even more widely.